optakt/flow-dps/docs/introduction.md

 Most current blockchains are built as a homogenous system comprised of *full nodes*.
 Each full node is expected to collect and choose the transactions to be included in the next block, execute the block, come to a consensus over the output of the block with other full nodes, and finally sign the block and append it to the chain.

 Existing blockchain architectures have well documented throughput limitations.
-There are two main approaches to combat this:

-1. Layer-2 networks
-2. Sharding
+Two approaches to mitigate this are layer-2 networks and sharding.

 Layer-2 solutions include include networks like Bitcoin's Lightning and Ethereum's Plasma — these networks work off the main chain.

-Sharding is a technique where a network is broken up into many interconnected networks.
+Sharding is a technique where a network is broken up into several interconnected networks.
 Sharding significantly increases the complexity of the programming model by breaking ACID guarantees (Atomicity, Consistency, Isolation and Durability), increasing the cost and time for application development.

 Flow was designed to provide a blockchain that can scale while preserving composability in a single blockchain state.